-Sales of a substantial number of shares of Class A Common Stock in the public market following the Offerings could adversely affect the market price for the Class A Common Stock.
+Sales of a substantial number of shares of Class A Common Stock in the public market following either the Offerings or the Rule 415 Offerings could adversely affect the market price for the Class A Common Stock.
 See "Description of Capital Stock" and "Shares Eligible for Future Sale."